 You’re everything one could keep

 Black Rebel Motorcycle Club’s Haunt lyrics are set as the focal point here.
 Robert Levon Been whispers the words as if trying to invoke the spirit of a lost, loved one.
 There are few rays of light being spread around.
 The song moves slowly as deliberately if trying to avoid scaring the audience away.

 Light another melody

 I’ve buried every living thing

 Deeper than the ground

-BRMC have a flair for the dramatic.
+BRMC have a flair for the dramatic and the lyrics to Haunt, one of their best songs, perfectly reflect this.
 The tension of the song is rarely if ever removed.
 And it ends, purposely one would assume, without resolving the conflict.
 There’s no relief.
 The tone of the new album may just have been heard in Been’s trembling voice.